oroinc/documentation/user_guide/navigation/intro_nav_sidebar.rst

 This way, you can keep some of the content visible at all times, and keep fewer used widgets minimized.

 .. image:: ../img/navigation/sidebar/sb_expand_view_1.png
+   :alt: Visible content could be kept at all times

 Manage Widgets